-The mere geographic information is, then, enriched by other information that is usually exploited by travel agency employees for selecting a travel destination.
-For instance, one might suggest to avoid sea holidays in winter, or to go in India during the wet monsoon period; whereas, one should be suggested to visit Sicily in summer.
+wet monsoon period; whereas, one should be recommanded a visit to Sicily in summer.
 This was encoded by means of the two relations SuggestedPeriod and BadPeriod.

 Finally, the TouristicOffer class contains an instance for each available holiday package.
-The instances of this class are added either automatically, by exploiting the HiLeX system (as described in the next section), or manually by the personnel of the agency.
+The instances of this class are added either automatically, by exploiting the HiLeXsystem (see next section), or manually by the personnel of the agency.